melborne/colorable/README.md

 # Colorable

-Colorable is a color handler written in Ruby which include Color and Colorset classes.
+Colorable is a color handler written in Ruby, which has following functionalities;

-A color object provide a conversion between X11 colorname, RGB, HSB and HEX or other manipulations. a colorset object represent X11 colorset which can be manipulated like enumerable object.
+    1. Color conversion: convertible between X11 colorname, HEX, RGB and HSB values.
+    2. Color composition: a color object can be composible using math operators.
+    3. Color enumeration: a color object can be enumerable within X11 colors.
+    4. Color mode: a color object has a mode which represent output state of the color.

 ## Installation